 Trailblazers and rebels.
 Many Jewish physicians challenged existing stereotypes and expectations of the time.
 Their nonmedical activism, particularly in civic affairs or support of religious reforms (in the progressive movement), and contributions in the literary sphere all had a deep impact on the Jewish community of Galicia.
 They provoked social debates and often adopted “new” life styles.Jewish medical practitioners displayed different cultural and linguistic affinities – from an initial acceptance of a dominant German influence, through the embrace of German culture, but with either Slavic nationalistic overtones or a focus on Hebrew language, to the early adoption of a Polish-Jewish identity.
 By virtue of their profession, they moved with ease between different linguistic, cultural, and religious segments of society, without abandoning their Jewish heritage.
 Throughout the period of Austrian Galicia (1772–1918), Jewish medical professionals were frequent harbingers of modernization within the traditional society.

-To learn more about Galician Jewish students and university records, please refer to a series of articles in the Galitzianer (June and September 2016; December 2017; December 2018).
+To learn more about Galician Jewish students and university records, please refer to a series of articles in the Galitzianer (June/September 2016; December 2017; December 2018; June 2019—the interwar period).
 Prior issues of the journal can be found in the Members Portal.